I found some wonderful classic children's books from the 1940s that kids and parents can still enjoy today. Let's take a look at a few, shall we?

 Rabbit Hill.
 (1944) Anthropomorphized animals in rural Connecticut hope the "New Folks coming" to their farm will will bring positive changes to the land.
 Things don't go quite as expected, however.
 A lovely read for those who love animal stories.

-Mistress Masham’s Repose.
-(1946) Parent-less but spirited, Maria, (so little time, so many books about orphans to read) discovers Gulliver’s kingdom of Lilliput.
-Humorous adventures, decaying English manors, odious guardians and a resourceful heroine are always hallmarks of a classic children’s book.
+Mistress Masham's Repose.
+(1946) Parent-less but spirited, Maria, discovers Gulliver's kingdom of Lilliput.
+Humorous adventures, decaying English manors, odious guardians and a resourceful heroine are always hallmarks of a classic children's book.
 Great for older kids or as a read aloud.

-Have your children read any of these books?
-Did you read any as a child.
+Have you read any of these 1940s children's books?
 Leave a comment and let us know.

 Visit my other posts in this series: